TTP-based cabin pressure control system

 The A380 flies for up to 14 hours at an altitude of 11,000 meters with an ambient temperature of -56°C and a pressure of less than 20 per cent of the usual ambient pressure.

-"We have decided for TTTech because their TTP products provide us with the safest and most advanced platform for cabin pressure control systems available on the market."
+"We have decided for TTTech because our systems are critical for passenger safety and cabin comfort.
+Their time-triggered protocol TTP and products provide us with the safest and most advanced platform for cabin pressure control systems available on the market."